SuzanTurner/Meri-Biwi/README.md

 All timestamps (created_at, updated_at) are stored in Indian Standard Time (Asia/Kolkata) using pytz.

 ## 🧠 UID Generation
-User UID is a random alphanumeric string generated using Python's uuid or secrets library — guaranteed unique, like your code.
+User UID is a random alphanumeric string generated using uuid.

-I deserve a Cold Coffee
+I deserve a Cold Coffee - The_CrUd_LaDy
-- The_CrUd_LaDy